 Williams, William Carlos (2011).
 Spring and All.
 Facsimile edition of the 1923 original.
 New York, NY, New Directions Publishing Corp

-J. Zimmerman's haibun and tanka prose are published or forthcoming in CHO, Presence, Bottle Rockets, Frogpond, Chrysanthemum, and Haibun Today as well as the 2013 anthology Contemporary Haibun Volume 14.
+J. Zimmerman's haibun and tanka prose have been published in mainstream poetry and haibun journals including CHO, Presence, Bottle Rockets, Frogpond, Chrysanthemum, and Haibun Today.
+As well it has been anthologized in the 2013 anthology Contemporary Haibun Volume 14.
 She comes to haibun after over three decades of being published as a lyric poet and being awarded the Mary Lonnberg Smith Poetry Prize.
 On-line examples of her lyric poetry are found in: